Annual Report for 2012

-Washington Coalition for Open Government, the leading protector of open government in Washington, had another very impressive year in 2011:
+Washington Coalition for Open Government, the leading advocate for the people’s right to access government information in Washington, had another very impressive year in 2012:

-- We fought hard in the courts to preserve access to public records, including winning a landmark 8-1 decision in the U.S. Supreme Court preserving open government and the peoples' right to know, and filed amicus briefs in nearly a dozen cases in Washington’s appellate courts (see page 6 and 7 for these and other important legal actions);
+- We fought hard in the courts to preserve access to public records, and filed amicus briefs in a dozen cases in Washington’s appellate courts (see pages 6, 7, and 8 for these and other important legal actions);

-- We expanded public outreach with our second annual Washington State Open Government Conference; six new Open Government Forums throughout Washington; many speaking engagements at events throughout the state; (see pages 2 and 3); and,
+- We expanded public outreach with our third annual Washington State Open Government Conference; seven new Open Government Forums throughout Washington; a debate of the candidates for Attorney General, offered in conjunction with The Seattle Times; many speaking engagements at events throughout the state; (see pages 2 and 3); and,

-- We added impressive new talent to our efforts to protect and enhance open government efforts in Washington, and created two new committees and updated our committee structure (see below).
+- We added impressive new talent to our efforts to protect and enhance open government efforts in Washingto